 The Association of Independent Specialist Medical Accountants has a current membership of 77 firms located across the UK.

-An Executive Committee meets quarterly to discuss and agree the strategic direction of the Association, including the continual maintenance of quality and standards through the peer review process.
+An Executive Board meets quarterly to discuss and agree the strategic direction of the Association, including the continual maintenance of quality and standards through the peer review process.
 Reports and recommendations on membership applications are discussed and decisions made on the acceptance of new members.

 Debbie is a partner in the Blackpool office of Moore and Smalley.
 A founder member of AISMA, Debbie leads her firm’s specialist healthcare services department and has worked in the health sector for over 20 years.
 Debbie is regularly invited to speak at seminars for doctors, practice managers and fellow accountants on a wide variety of financial management topics.
 She contributes regularly to the specialist medical journals.